ApelegHQ/ts-cms-ep-sfx/AUDITING.md

     which means that the `SubtleCrypto` API is not available.
 In those cases, this file is used to define those methods with an external implementation, provided by the top document.
-While this is necessary in these situations, it negates some of isolation that a fully sandboxed environment would provide.
+While this is necessary in these situations, it negates some of the isolation that a fully sandboxed environment would provide.
 -   **`src/lib/parseCmsData.ts`:** This file implements partial parsing of a CMS payload (used before decryption).
 It does not handle unprotected user data, but it receives user-supplied input that will ultimately be used to recover